I can’t remember the first time I ever had a massage

 Put the bath on and add some bath salts if you fancy, I like Himalayan rock salts.

-Undress, and sit on a large towel (or your dressing gown) on the bathroom floor and massage your whole body with the oil.
+Undress completely and sit on a large towel (or your dressing gown) on the bathroom floor and massage your whole body with the oil.
 Start with your scalp, then face, then neck and keep moving downwards.
+It's surprising just how much of your back you'll be able to reach!
 Always massage the skin in the direction towards the heart.
 Spend more time on areas that we sometimes ignore or try to forget about such as the stomach, the chest, or the hips - give them plenty of love.

-Put your dressing gown on and wait for about 10-15 mins.
+Put your dressing gown on and wait for about 10-15 mins while the oil absorbs into your body.
 Relax, read a book, have a cup of tea, put some music on...

-After the oil has soaked into your body, slowly get into the bath and relax.
+After the oil has soaked in, slowly get into the bath and relax.
 Don’t wash any of your body with soap - the heat from the water will facilitate the oil penetrating even further into your skin.

 - Create a relaxing environment in the bathroom - turn the lights out and use candles.

 - Spend as long as you can in the bath appreciating the warmth, the smell and the silence, meditate if you feel so inclined.